 When we have a low level of chronic stress for an extended period of time, it can cause a lot of damage to our digestive health.
 This stress can be anything from work and relationship stress, to things like lack of sleep, too much exercise and not allowing ourselves to feel joy or pleasure in our day to day lives.
 When our body feels stress in any way, it produces a hormone called cortisol.
 Cortisol activates what we call the sympathetic nervous system or our stress response.
 We react with either fight or flight to this rise in cortisol.
 Unfortunately, this suppresses our parasympathetic nervous system, which is the part that takes care of resting and digesting.

-Gentle exercise – this can be a huge help in releasing stress from the body.
+This can be a huge help in releasing stress from the body.
 Gentle walks, yoga for digestive healing or tai chi are all fantastic stress-busting options.
 When you are working to heal your gut and relieve stress, it is important to steer clear of any strenuous, overly physical exercise.
 This is because it creates even more cortisol for your body to deal with, which is precisely what you are trying to avoid.

 Many yoga poses are directly aimed at the digestive tract, and you can also lookup yoga for digestive health on YouTube.

-Deep breathing.
 Full diaphragmatic breathes, the kind where your hands move when you place them on your belly button and breathe in deeply, is the only known way to turn on the rest and digest part of our nervous systems naturally.
 It creates a state in which we can access deep relaxationand allows us to reduce cortisol production when done regularly.
 A good rule of thumb for using deep breathing as a stress-busting technique is to practice 10 deep full breathes in and out when you wake up in the morning, just before morning tea, just before afternoon tea, and when you get into bed at night.
 It does not take long, and it can give you some excellent results quickly.

-Meditation.
 This is really just about being still and sitting with your own thoughts, rather than always absorbing from others.
 Take time to rest, relax, and focus only on your breath.
 Feel what it feels like going in through your nostrils and down into your lungs.
 Then notice how it feels different, warmer, as it comes back up and out of your body.
 You can look up ‘short guided meditations’ on YouTube if you would like to listen to someone guiding you through the exercises, which is perfect if you are a beginner or haven’t meditated for a long time.

-Full body relaxation exercise.
 This is another deeply relaxing exercise that allows you to let go of any tension in your body.
 You start this exercising by consciously tensing your feet, holding this tension, and then releasing it on a big out-breath.
 Notice how the release feels, how the blood flows to your foot, and ask for any tension and stress to be released as you release your muscles.
 Slowly move up your body and tense each major muscle group in turn, hold, and then release it.
 The whole exercise takes about 10 to 15 minutes and will leave you feeling deeply peaceful.
 If you would like to be guided in this exercise, you can also find guided body relaxations on YouTube.